AKROGIS/AnimalMovement/Documentation/Vectronic Collar Cheatsheet.md

 ![Add Collar Screenshot](Images/Vectronic/CreateCollar.png)

-* Select Vectronics in the Manufacturer Picklist
+* Select Vectronic in the Manufacturer pick list
 * Enter the Collar ID (usually a 5 digit number)
   - usually in the file name of the `*registration.keyx` file, or look in the registration file for a line like `<collar ID="30032">`